neurodata/bilateral-connectome/_sources/outline.md

 - In [](sbm_test.ipynb), we run a test for whether stochastic block model fits between the two hemispheres are similar.
 We also present a version for this test which accounts for differences in edge density between the hemispheres.
-- In (COMING SOON) [](rdpg_test.ipynb), we run a test for whether random dot product graph model fits between the two hemispheres are similar.
+- In [](rdpg_unmatched_test.ipynb), we run a test for whether random dot product graph model fits between the two hemispheres are similar.
+We find that in general, this test fails to reject the null hypothesis of bilateral symmetry, but that this analysis is highly sensitive to the choice of embedding dimension.s
 - In (COMING SOON), we run each of these tests over perturbed versions of the left and right connectomes to analyze their power under a variety of alternatives to our null hypothesis of symmetry.